-- After refueling, align the fuel fill cap latch with the slot in the filler neck.
-Push the fuel fill cap into the filler neck until it snaps closed and locks. - 2 Remove the key and close the cover. - The key cannot be removed if the cap is not locked
+- 1 After refuelling, align the fuel fill cap latch with the slot in the filler neck - Push the fuel fill cap into the filler neck until it snaps closed and locks. - 3 Remove the key and close the lock cover.
+The key cannot be removed if the cap is not locked.